Bertilbj/_project/README.md

 Flask Webserver to showcase relevant data to students, teachers and administrators.

-Extensive use of object oriented programming (python) to make relevant calls into a MySQL server
+Use of object oriented programming (python) to make relevant calls into a MySQL server